IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 to the target for the data load.
 3. The database - where the extracted and transformed data is loaded

-Most properties can be specified in both the configuration file and configuration project.
+Several properties can be specified in both the configuration file and configuration project.
 For these properties, a non-blank value in the configuration project will replace the value in the configuration file (which is read first).